 Before we return to our hotel we visit the monumental statue of San Carlo Borromeo, Archbishop of Milan and the only cardinal ever to refuse the offer of the papacy.
 This enormous 17th century bronze statue stands 114 feet high, was for centuries the tallest statue in the world and crowns a hill commanding wonderful views across Lake Maggiore and the surrounding countryside.

 Today you are transfered to the airport, at the appropriate time, for your return flight home after a memorable and relaxing tour.

 The price of this holiday is per person based on two people sharing a twin room.
-Single rooms are available at the relevant supplement.
-Lake view rooms are subject to availability at the relevant supplement.
-Please see hotel information for further details.
-The price includes return flights, seven nights with breakfast and dinner, airport departure taxes and transfers, all tours as mentioned, executive coach travel, all local accommodation taxes and the services of a Riviera Travel tour manager.
+Single and lake view rooms are subject to availability at the relevant supplement.
+The price includes return flights, seven nights’ accommodation with breakfast and dinner, all local taxes and transfers, all tours as mentioned, entrance to Borromeo Villa and Gardens, and the services of a Riviera Travel tour manager.

-Not included in the price is the optional cable car ride to the Matterhorn.
-The cost of this optional excursion is approximately £70 and is payable locally in Swiss Francs.
+Not included is the optional cable car ride to the Matterhorn.
+The approximate cost is £70 and is payable locally.